 I love farms and ranches.
 I like to figure out how they are laid out and why, assuming there is a reason why people place things in a certain way.
-Once when my husband, Bob and I were driving from Portland to Minneapolis, I eagerly observed the farms as we drove east across southern Minnesota.
-They all seemed to be laid out remarkably alike, at least on the left (north) side of the highway: the house was in the front nearest the road, the barn was to the right of the house and set back further, the outbuildings were scattered out behind the barn and to its left.
+Once when my husband, Bob and I were driving from Portland to Minneapolis, I eagerly observed the farms as we drove east across Minnesota.
+They all seemed to be laid out remarkably alike, at least on the left (north) side of the highway: the house was in the front nearest the road, the barn was to the right of the house and set further back, the outbuildings were scattered out behind the barn and to its left.
 Behind it all was a large grove of trees.
 When I looked to the right, I couldn’t see the farm buildings except for a few elusive roof tops.
 They were set far from the road with trees in between.
 Then it occurred to me that every farm had a woodlot; the woodlot was on the north of the farm buildings, probably to protect them from the cold north winter winds.
 The barns were to the east of the houses.
 Maybe the summer winds were westerly, and it was better to have the winds blowing from the house to the barn instead of the other way around so that odors and flies would waft away into the fields or down to the neighbors.
 I never checked this out, but the lay-outs were so alike, it surely could have been for no other reason.